jobovy/nemo/README.md

 NEMO Stellar Dynamics Toolbox

+## This repository

+This is a git version of the ``NEMO Stellar Dynamics Toolbox`` repository, made in 2015.
+The CVS version is contained in the ``cvs`` branch (from 2015).
+Note that the official version of the NEMO repository can be found [at this URL](https://github.com/teuben/nemo).
+You probably want to use the official version.

 ## NEMO in bash

 AFAIK, ``NEMO`` needs to be built in a C-type shell, which you can